kalbasit/kalbas.it/content/post/announcing-new-go-infra/index.md

 During the build phase, the `src` will be unpacked and patched with `patches`, if any.
 The derivation then executes the command `go mod download` from within the root directory of the module.
-This command will download all of the dependencies recursively and store them in `$GOPATH/pkg/mod`.
+This command will download all the dependencies recursively and store them in `$GOPATH/pkg/mod`.

 During the install phase, it takes the entire `$GOPATH/pkg/mod/cache/download`